FirelyTeam/firely-docs/vonk/plugins/plugins.rst

 =================

 Vonk FHIR Plugins is the means to adjust a Vonk FHIR Server to your own special needs, beyond the configuration.
 Vonk FHIR Server is built as a pipeline of middleware, see :ref:`architecture` for more background on that.
 Vonk FHIR Server allows you to put plugins of your own into that pipeline, and remove plugins that you do not need.
+For more information on the programming API and a list of available plugins in Vonk, see :ref:`reference`.

 .. toctree::